h2oai/deepwater/docs/system-wide-installation.md

 **Note**: Before you begin, we recommended that you save the cuDNN files in the /build directory created during setup.

-1. Get cuDNN files. cuDNN can be obtained directly  nVidia.
+1. Get cuDNN files. cuDNN can be obtained directly  NVidia.

 2. Extract cuDNN files: ``$ tar -xvf cudnn-8.0-linux-x64-v5.1.tgz``